expz/linux-profile/README.md

 ```
 install

+installs the following files and folders:

+  ~/.vim
+  ~/.vundle
+  ~/.vimrc
+  ~/.bashrc
+  ~/.pystartup

-installs profile and saves existing files to backups copies in the same
+while saving existing files first to backups copies in the same
-directory with the suffix '-replaced-[DATE]'.
+directory with the suffix '-replaced-[TIMESTAMP]'.

+also copy scripts from the bin directory into ~/bin.

 If there are errors, make sure you executed a recursive clone of the git repo: